NiekD/pilight-addons/functions/LOOKUP.md

 ```
 if the label contains a number

 LOOKUP will not be able to find $$$$ as a key.
-The $ as third parameter will force LOOKUP to return the full contents of mylabel.label which ca be a string or a number.
+The $ as third parameter will force LOOKUP to return the full contents of mylabel.label which can be a string or a number.